Jharmony/Weavers-Resources/Berlin.md

 [Lua Documentation](https://www.lua.org/docs.html) - The official definition of the Lua language is its reference manual, which describes the syntax and the semantics of Lua, the standard libraries, and the C API

+[AOP-5: WeaveDrive](https://hackmd.io/@ao-docs/H1JK_WezR) - Arweave is a permanent hard drive.
+AO, a decentralized supercomputer lives on top of it.
+This AOP adds virtual file system support to pass (large) data read from Arweave directly into AO processes efficiently.

 [ArweaveKit Docs](https://docs.arweavekit.com/wallets/introduction) - ArweaveKit aims to lower the barrier of onboarding and building on Arweave by creating a well documented one-stop library.

 [Orbit Playground](https://playground.0rbit.co/) - Test 0rbit in your browser.